Why have you made this decision?

 We will not compromise on the taste and quality of our products.
 While the vast majority of products will remain the same, we may take this opportunity to update the recipes and ingredients of a small number of products to reflect the changing taste preferences of New Zealand consumers.
 However, any changes will be thoroughly tested with Kiwi consumers.Still have a question?
 Contact our Consumer Advisory team

 We recognise the significance of the site as a Dunedin landmark that occupies a central location in the city.
 While it has been a privilege for us to occupy this site for the last 80 years, given its size and location, we are hopeful of finding a buyer that will use it in a way that supports the local community and economy.

 We will consult with local stakeholders to identify how its future use can support the Dunedin community.

 Why has this issue just emerged?
 The site has always been in Dunedin.

 The challenges facing local production have existed for a number of years.
 While we have been able to absorb the additional costs associated with production in Dunedin, the international confectionery market has never been more competitive.

 The proposal is intended to ensure our ongoing commitment to New Zealand.
 We will continue to employ over 130 people across the country.
 We will focus on those things that we believe offer a point of difference from our competitors; category insights, innovative product development, and helping our customers grow their businesses.Still have a question?
 Contact our Consumer Advisory team

 How will employees be supported?

-This is a proposal only at this stage, not a decision.
-If the proposal is adopted, we will provide significant support to help our people move into the next stage of their lives and careers.
+We will provide significant support to help our people move into the next stage of their lives and careers.

 We have employee assistance providers available day and night to discuss concerns and provide counselling during this difficult time.